ABeck12/Daybreak/README.md

         Includes rendering and physics too
     Scene saving and loading
     Add OnScenePlay and OnSceneStop
-    Resolve memory leak from not having NativeScriptComponents delete their instances in on scene stop Relationship components
+    Relationship components
     Multiple components per entity?
         Needed for colliders and maybe NativeScripts
-    Circle collidercomponent
-    Make a SceneRenderer Class?
     Render layers and ordering -> rework to enum class instead of just numbers like physics collider layers?

 ### Low Priority: